awni/ecg/README.md

 After each epoch the model is saved in `ecg/saved/default/<experiment_id>/<model_id>.hdf5`.

-**NB** this model is only trained on 128 examples.
+**NB**: this model is only trained on 128 examples.
 This is far too few to see good generalization performance, but the code should run and produce a valid model.